Archibald Hill: Blue plaque

 On 9 September 2015, an English Heritage Blue plaque was erected at Hill's former home, 16 Bishopswood Road, Highgate, where he had lived from 1923 to 1967.

 Since then the house had been divided into flats and owned by Highgate School, where Hill was a Governor from 1929 to 1960.

 It has now been sold, redeveloped and renamed as Hurstbourne.

 In Hill's time, according to his grandson Nicholas Humphrey, regular guests at the house included 18 exiled Nobel laureates, his brother-in-law, the economist John Maynard Keynes, and also friends as diverse and unexpected as Sigmund Freud and Stephen Hawking, he met during the course of his long and extraordinary life.
-After-dinner conversations in the drawing room would inevitably involve passionate debates about science or politics.
-"Every Sunday we would have to attend a tea party at grandpa's house and apart from entertaining some extraordinary guests, he would devise some great games for us, such as frog racing in the garden or looking through the lens of a (dissected) sheep's eye".

 Sir Ralph Kohn FRS who proposed the Blue plaque, said: "The Nobel Prize winner A. V. Hill contributed vastly to our understanding of muscle physiology.

 His work has resulted in wide-ranging application in sports medicine.

 As an outstanding Humanitarian and Parliamentarian, he was uncompromising in his condemnation of the Nazi regime for its persecution of scientists and others.

 A. V. Hill played a crucial role in assisting and rescuing many refugees to continue their work in this country".